Date of Degree

 v, 96 pages

 Copyright 2012 Kai Erik Tsuruta

 Tsuruta, Kai Erik.
-"Construction of the wave operator for non-linear dispersive equations." dissertation, University of Iowa, 2012.
+"Construction of the wave operator for non-linear dispersive equations."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.